the-gaurav-codes/365-days-365-projecs-source-code-the_gaurav_codes/README.md

 ## About Me

-Hi, I’m **[Your Name]**!
+Hi, I’m **GAURAV**!
 I’m a passionate developer and content creator who loves to merge technology with creativity.
 I started the **#365Challenge** as a way to push my boundaries and document my growth throughout the year.
 My journey is fueled by a deep interest in exploring new ways of storytelling—blending code, art, and daily inspiration.
 I believe that every day offers a new opportunity to learn and create, and through this project, I hope to inspire others to take on their own creative challenges.

 ## How to Contribute